adri188/Kickstarter_Analysis/README.md

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/102937320/162600238-c1a91eef-afc7-4900-ac77-f25b7f3c266f.png)

-From this graph you can make a few interpretations
+From this graph we could interpret the following:

-* ~ 70% of Campaigns with goals less than 1000 and 1000-4999 were succesful
+* Campaigns with goals less than 1000 and 1000-4999 were succesful ~75% of the time, followed by campaigns in the 35000-44999 ranges with 67% of success.

-* 50% of the Campaigns with goals Between 5000-25000 were succesful
+* CAmpaigns in the range of Louise's goal were succesful 50% of the time.

+However need to look at the Table to better interpret results:

 | Goal        | Total Projects |
 |-------------|----------------|